 Pro Tip: Planning to visit the wine regions of Tuscany?
 Bookmark this post in your browser so you can easily find it when you need it.
 Check out our guide to Tuscany for more planning resources, our best Florence and Tuscany tours for a memorable trip, and our guide to the Tuscany wine region.

 How To Plan a Day of Wine Tasting in Tuscany

-Before I had a family and tons of responsibility, I used to join many of my customers on wine tours to Tuscany because it was an opportunity to tour Tuscany and drink wine.
+Before I had a family and tons of responsibility, I used to join many of my customers on wine tours to Tuscany.
+It was a great opportunity to see Tuscany and drink wine.
 We would even hire helicopters to jump around from one remote location to another.

 Tuscans work hard to produce great wine and love watching the reactions of people who drink it.
-They are wonderful people who want you to see their beautiful properties and drink their incredible wines just as bad as you do.
+They are wonderful people who want you to see their beautiful properties and drink their incredible wines just as badly as you do.
 Follow my advice and you’ll be welcome to any vineyard you like.
 Here’s how to plan for wine tasting in Tuscany.

 The Casual Wine Lover

 - Adores wine and is excited about visiting a vineyard.

 - Purchases a bottle or two at each vineyard they visit.

 - 95% of people fall into this category.